Afghan Star: Documentaries

 In 2009, U.S. distributor Zeitgeist Films released a documentary film about the third season of Afghan Star.
 The British-produced film (directed by Havana Marking) won two awards at that year's Sundance Film Festival: World Cinema Audience Award: Documentary and World Cinema Directing Award: Documentary.

 The previous host of the Afghan Star TV series, Daoud Sediqi, travelled to the United States in February 2009 as part of the promotion of the film worldwide.
 Sediqi did not return home to Afghanistan.
 He instead applied, and was subsequently granted asylum in the United States in June 2009.
 Previous to working on Afghan Star, Sediqi had been a DJ on Arman FM and a presenter on Tolo TV.
 He hosted all of Afghan Stars first three seasons, as well as the beginning of the fourth season, and was one of the most recognised names in the Afghan media at the time.

 A second documentary about Afghan Star was released in 2022.
 Directed by Afghan-Canadian film maker Fazila Amiri, And Still I Sing was filmed during season 14 which had featured Zahra Elham as the show's first female winner.
 The documentary follows Elham and fellow finalist Sadiqa Madadgar as they are mentored by judge Aryana Sayeed, and the challenges to all the women as singers and performers from the return to power of the Taliban in Afghanistan in the aftermath of Elham's win.
 And Still I Sing was shown at film festivals worldwide and via streaming.

+John Legend is currently producing a podcast series about Afghan Star on iHeartRadio since May 15, 2024.